Research Snapshot

 - Primary smelters: may face a market where secondary capacity becomes a more meaningful competitive release valve.

-- Industrial investors: get a clearer signal that the aluminum value chain is being rebuilt around resilience as much as around price.
+- Industrial investors: get a clearer indicator that the aluminum value chain is being rebuilt around resilience as much as around price.

 Industry impact